RajithaMuthukrishnan/erisk_anorexia/README.md

 The dataset for the [CLEF erisk 2019](https://erisk.irlab.org/2019/index.html) challenge is used for this implementation.

 ## EVALUATION

+Note: Online and Offline models with Hashing Vectorizer are available for evaluation.
+BERT classifiers and models based on BERT feature extraction must be built first and then evaluated.
+Please refer to the Training section to build BERT-based models.

 ### Offline Models (Single Batch Training)
 ```sh
 cd offline